-RSI2 is a mean reversion strategy to find divergence within the long-term trend.
+RSI2 is a mean reversion strategy to find RSI divergence within the long-term trend.

 In this oversold stocks with improving RSI, you are using a shorter period to find the best trading opportunities.

-Well, I was surprised when I saw the result to recommend this strategy to you.
+Well, it surprised me when I saw the result and I recommend this strategy to you.

 You can find oversold stocks in the markets when improving the RSI settings.